As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 Across Baltimore, the hottest areas tend to be the poorest and that pattern is not unusual.
 In dozens of major U.S. cities, low-income neighborhoods are more likely to be hotter than their wealthier counterparts, according to a joint investigation by NPR and the University of Maryland's Howard Center for Investigative Journalism.

-Those exposed to that extra heat are often a city's most vulnerable: the poorest and, our data shows, disproportionately people of color.
-And living day after day in an environment that's literally hotter isn't just uncomfortable, it can have dire and sometimes deadly health consequences – a fact we found reflected in Baltimore's soaring rates of emergency calls when the heat index spiked to dangerous levels.
+Those exposed to that extra heat are often a city's most vulnerable: the poorest and, our data show, disproportionately people of color.
+And living day after day in an environment that's literally hotter isn't just uncomfortable, it can have dire and sometimes deadly health consequences — a fact we found reflected in Baltimore's soaring rates of emergency calls when the heat index spiked to dangerous levels.

-According to a Howard Center analysis of U.S. Census data and air temperature data obtained from Portland State University and the Science Museum of Virginia, the hottest neighborhoods in Baltimore can differ by as much as 10 degrees from the coolest.
+According to a Howard Center analysis of U.S. census data and air temperature data obtained from Portland State University and the Science Museum of Virginia, the hottest neighborhoods in Baltimore can differ by as much as 10 degrees from the coolest.

 And Baltimore is not an extreme case.
-NPR analyzed 97 of the most populous U.S. cities using the median household income from Census data and NASA's thermal satellite images.
-In more than three quarters of those cities, we found where it's hotter, it also tends to be poorer.
+NPR analyzed 97 of the most populous U.S. cities using the median household income from U.S. Census Bureau data and NASA's thermal satellite images.
+In more than three-quarters of those cities, we found that where it's hotter, it also tends to be poorer.
 And at least 69 had an even stronger relationship than Baltimore, the first city we mapped.

 This means that as the planet warms, the urban poor in dozens of large U.S. cities will actually experience more heat than the wealthy, simply by virtue of where they live.
 And not only will more people get sick from rising temperatures in the future, we found they likely already are.